 The dfdl:escapeScheme Annotation Element

-The escapeScheme annotation is used within a dfdl:defineEscapeScheme annotation to group the properties of an escape scheme and allows a common set of attributes to be defined that can be reused.
+The escapeScheme annotation is used within a dfdl:defineEscapeScheme annotation to group the properties of an escape scheme and allows a common set of properties to be defined that can be reused.

 An escape scheme defines the properties that describe the text escaping rules in force when data such as text delimiters are present in the data.
 There are two variants on such schemes,